-We know students in Year 2 and beyond have been enjoying Barvember activities this month.
-We also know that parents enjoyed the experience of visiting our classrooms recently.
+We know students really enjoy their Maths learning at ISB.
+We also know that parents value the experience of visiting our classrooms virtually through Seesaw.
 We have written a lot about the way we teach Maths in Primary, our Mastery approach, and so in this post I would like to take a bit of a deeper dive into some of the more complex theory behind what we do.

 We want all students to be motivated in their Maths learning.
 We know that measures of motivation and achievement go hand in hand.
 However, there is some evidence that in Primary Maths, the direction goes from achievement to motivation and not necessarily the other way around (Garon-Carrier et al., 2016 as cited in Ashman, 2022).
 This means that in order for children to enjoy higher levels of motivation in Maths, they must first experience high levels of achievement.
 To simply be motivated, will not mean higher levels of success.
 To experience success will lead to greater motivation.

 In 1995, David C. Geary, an American psychologist, proposed that we label knowledge we have evolved to learn as 'biologically primary' and knowledge we have not evolved to learn as 'biologically secondary' (Ashman, 2022).